simpleinjector/Documentation/source/advanced.rst

 .. container:: Note

-    **Note**: Simple Injector only resolves variant implementations for collections that are registered using the *RegisterCollection* overloads.
+    **Note**: Simple Injector only resolves variant implementations for collections that are registered using the *Register.Collection* overloads.
 In the screnario you are resolving a single instance using *GetInstance<T>* then Simple Injector will not return an assignable type, even if the exact type is not registered, because this could easily lead to ambiguity; Simple Injector will not know which implementation to select.

 .. _Plugins: